HIRIS-Lab/HistologyHSI-BC-Recurrence/README.md

 ## Usage

 This repository contains the following scripts:
-* `main.ipynb`: provide an basic example of how to load and perform some basic preprocessing to hispathological (.mrxs) and hyperspectral (ENVI format) data using Python.
+* `main.ipynb`: provide a basic example of how to load and perform some basic preprocessing to hispathological (.mrxs) and hyperspectral (ENVI format) data using Python.

 ## Dependencies